DeepakDahiya/chatwoot/README.md

 <img src="https://user-images.githubusercontent.com/2246121/282255783-ee8a50c9-f42d-4752-8201-2d59965a663d.png#gh-light-mode-only" width="100%" alt="Chat dashboard dark mode"/>
 <img src="https://user-images.githubusercontent.com/2246121/282255784-3d1994ec-d895-4ff5-ac68-d819987e1869.png#gh-dark-mode-only" width="100%" alt="Chat dashboard"/>

-Chatwoot is an open-source, self-hosted customer engagement suite.
-Chatwoot lets you view and manage your customer data, communicate with them irrespective of which medium they use, and re-engage them based on their profile.
+DS Support is an open-source, self-hosted customer engagement suite.
+DS Support lets you view and manage your customer data, communicate with them irrespective of which medium they use, and re-engage them based on their profile.

 ## Features

-Chatwoot supports the following conversation channels:
+DS Support supports the following conversation channels:

  - **Website**: Talk to your customers using our live chat widget and make use of our SDK to identify a user and provide contextual support.
  - **Facebook**: Connect your Facebook pages and start replying to the direct messages to your page.